Baker's cyst is a buildup of joint fluid (synovial fluid) that forms a cyst behind the knee.

 When to Contact a Health Professional

-Call for an appointment with your health care provider if you have swelling behind the knee that becomes large or painful.
+Call your health care provider if you have swelling behind the knee that becomes large or painful.
 Pain could be a sign of infection.